«prev next»

 Order meet and joing

-One important law of the and and or operations, that is not always present in the meet-s and join-s concerns the connection between the two, i.e. way that they distribute, over one another.
+And there is one important law of the and and or operations, that is not always present in all lattices.
+It concerns the connection between the two, i.e. way that they distribute, over one another.

 The distributivity operation of "and" and "or"